-I. Amnesty for Reporting Sex Discrimination or Participating in an Investigation

-The University recognizes that an individual who has been drinking alcohol, using drugs, or engaging in other misconduct at the time a potential act of sex discrimination occurs may be hesitant to make a report, file a formal complaint, or to participate in an investigation because of potential consequences for him/her.
+I. Amnesty for Reporting Sex Discrimination or Participating in an Investigation hesitant to make a report, file a formal complaint, or to participate in an investigation because of potential consequences for him/her.
 It is in the best interests of the ONU community that reporting parties choose to report incidents and allegations of sexual discrimination and sexual harassment, that all parties participate in an investigation, and that witnesses come forward to share what they know.